postullat/facebook-group-scrape-tool/README.md

 # Verba FGPS - Facebook Group Posts Scraper

-This tool is considering as a synchronization mechanism between FB group and site storage Written in Java and `Selenide Web Driver`.
+This tool was responsible as synchronization mechanism between FB group and site storage Written in Java and `Selenide Web Driver`.
 Simple `jar` file scrapes facebook group posts and push them to database

 ### Important info